ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 TODO: do we need entity types for "platform policy" and "key policy" ?

-A PKIX Attestation MUST NOT contain more than one platform entity.
-A PKIX Attestation containing more than one platform entity is considered a fatal error by a parser since duplicate and conflicting platform claims across multiple platform entities can easily lead to security bugs.
+A PKIX Attestation MUST NOT contain more than one platform entity since duplicate and conflicting platform claims across multiple platform entities can easily lead to security bugs.
+A parser MUST fail with an error if it encouters multiple platform entities.

+A PKIX Attestation MUST NOT contain more than one transaction entity.
+A transaction entity contains attributes that are related to the request such as a "nonce".
+A parser MUST fail with an error if it encouters multiple transaction entities.

 A PKIX Attestation MAY contain one or more application key entities.
 Each key entity SHOULD describe a unique application key.
 Multiple ReportedEntity objects of type `entity-key` that describe the same application key SHOULD be avoided since different or conflicting claims could lead to security issues on the part of the Verifier or Relying Party.

 TODO: note that we need to be careful about whether it is allowed to include the AK(s) and other "platform-owned" keys in the set of keys you can attest, or only attesting application keys.

-A PKIX Attestation can contain at most one transaction entity.
-A transaction entity contains attributes that are related to the request such as a "nonce".
-Attributes associated with the request do not belong with any other entities and should be reported as part of the transaction entity.